kodpe/zsheep/README.md

 ## commands

 ```
-42gps : Find your correction from the terminal
+Find your correction from the terminal with 42gps

 $ gps e2r3p5
 ```